istio/istio.io/_docs/tasks/installing-istio.md

     cd istio
     ```

-3. Install Istio's core components (Istio-Manager, Mixer, and Ingress-Controller):
+3. Install Istio's core components
+   (Istio-Manager, Mixer, Ingress-Controller, and Istio CA if auth is enabled):

+   **If you would like to disable Istio Auth**:

     ```bash
     kubectl apply -f ./kubernetes/istio-15.yaml # for Kubernetes 1.5